 - Special Feature: Exploring what was once the private ranch of a Hollywood star

 - Getting There: Head to Will Rogers State Park in Santa Monica.
 The main road to the park is just off Sunset Blvd. about a half mile east of Chataqua Blvd.
-You can park the car near the visitor’s center.
+You can park the car near the visitor’s center (fee: $12, seniors $11).
 The hike begins just behind the main ranch house at the park, next to the sign for Inspiration Point Trail.
+(VIEW MAP)

 After about a mile, you’ll see the turnoff for Inspiration Point.
-It’s a quick detour and worth the effort to head up this side route for some spectacular views of the Pacific Ocean, the LA Basin and the Santa Monica Mountains.
+It’s a quick detour and worth the effort to head up this side route for some spectacular views of the Pacific Ocean, the L.A.
+Basin and the Santa Monica Mountains.
 Follow Backbone Trail to the junction with Rustic Canyon.
 Follow that trail back to Will Rogers Park.
-After the hike, explore the park and enjoy a picnic on the massive lawn in front of the house.
+After the hike, stroll around the park and enjoy a picnic on the massive lawn in front of the house.

 - Trail: Los Liones Trail to Parker Mesa Overlook